Generating asymptotics for factorially divergent sequences: Acknowledgements

 \section{Acknowledgements}

 Many thanks to Dirk Kreimer for steady encouragement and counseling.
 I wish to express my gratitude to David Broadhurst.
 He sparked my interest in asymptotic expansions and I benefited greatly from our discussions.
-I also wish to thank In\^es Aniceto who patiently introduced me to the basics of resurgence theory.
-I am grateful to David Sauzin for encouragement and patiently clarifying details of the connections to resurgence.
-Many thanks also to Julien Courtiel for helpful comments regarding the closure properties of $\fring{x}{\alpha}{\beta}$ under functional inversion.
+I wish to thank In\^es Aniceto who patiently introduced me to the basics of resurgence theory, David Sauzin for encouragement and patiently clarifying details of the connections to resurgence, Julien Courtiel for helpful comments regarding the closure properties of $\fring{x}{\alpha}{\beta}$ under functional inversion and Karen Yeats for hospitality during the revision of this article.
+I also wish to thank the anonymous referee for carefully reading the manuscript and providing many helpful comments.